Aegiq/lightworks/README.md

 # Lightworks

-Lightworks is an SDK designed to enable the encoding of jobs & algorithms for implementation on photonic quantum computing hardware.
-It features a set of components which allow for the configuration of a target QPU to be defined, with powerful parametrisation and visualization tools for easy display and modification of created systems.
-Also provided within Lightworks is the emulator, which is a local simulation framework for the testing of a provided configuration before hardware execution, with the ability to account for the typical hardware errors seen within a system.
+Lightworks is an open source Python SDK, designed for the encoding of jobs & algorithms before execution on photonic quantum computing hardware.
+It focuses on discrete-variable quantum computing, and can be utilised for both qubit-based and boson sampling paradigms.

+Included within Lightworks in also an emulator, allowing users to evaluate the operation and performance of a particular configuration before hardware execution.
+There is a number of simulation objects, each offering a differing functionality, ranging from direct quantum state evolution to replicating the typical sampling process from a photonic system.
+The emulator also supports complex photonic specific noise modelling, providing a valuable insight into the effect of imperfections in photon generation, QPU programming, and detectors on a target algorithm.

 Key features:
 - Circuit